 There’s a popular belief, a myth, mostly, in the Android community that live wallpapers severely affect your device’s battery capacity.
-I’ve said it before and I’ll say it again: live wallpapers don’t drain battery life; as long as they are optimised properly.
+I’ve said it before and I’ll say it again: live wallpapers don’t drain battery life; as long as they are optimized properly.
 Yes.
-With that said, here are 5 amazingly designed and properly optimised live wallpapers you can use right now without thinking about your smartphone’s battery.
+With that said, here are 5 amazingly designed and properly optimized live wallpapers you can use right now without thinking about your smartphone’s battery.

 Disclaimer: Please note that all of the live wallpapers used in this article are used by me for a long period of time and I’ve never faced any huge battery drain with any one of these.